ahelmi365/GET-JS-Talk/README.md

   const myOtherObj = Object.create(myObj);
   myOtherObj.b = 2;

-  // Add a property to myObj's
+  // Add a property to myObj
   myObj.c = 3;

   // Call a method on myOtherObj